Flames' Dube among NHL players facing sexual assault charge

 Calgary Flames forward Dillon Dube is among four National Hockey League (NHL) players from the 2018 Team Canada World Junior hockey team directed to surrender to police in London, Ont.

-Citing anonymous sources, TSN reported Carter Hart of the Philadelphia Flyers, Michael McLeod and Cal Foote of the New Jersey Devils and Dube have all been called to present themselves to police to be charged with sexual assault in connection with an alleged incident at a Hockey Canada event in London in 2018.

-In a statement to TSN’s Rick Westhead on Tuesday afternoon, Dube’s lawyers, Louis P. Strezos and Kaleigh Davidson, confirmed he was charged.
+In a statement to TSN Tuesday, Dube’s lawyers, Louis P. Strezos and Kaleigh Davidson, confirmed he was charged with sexual assault.

 “The London Police Service have charged Mr. Dube with sexual assault.
 He will plead not guilty and maintains his innocence,” the statement read.